ices-tools-dev/echoSMs/docs/datastore_web_API.md

 1. Obtain specimen information, definitions, and parameters.
 1. Access the full dataset associated with a specimen (this includes the raw data, processing scripts, intermediate data, etc).

-A testing server is available with some sample data, along with the API [documentation]({{datastore_uri}}docs).
+A testing server is available with some sample data, along with the API [documentation]({{ds_uri("docs")}}).
 Example Python code that demonstrates use of the API is available [here](https://github.com/ices-tools-dev/echoSMs/blob/main/src/echosms/datastore/api_examples.py).
 That code also includes an example of how to download all specimen data to a local file for offline access.

 The API server URI is available as an echoSMs constant:
 ```python